LockdownRP-PZ/Rulebook/README.md

 - Thefts must be reported within 1 hour of the action taking place.
 - Reporting the theft is necessary even if the action is roleplayed out with the player present.
 The same time limit applies.

-- Example theft ticket details:
+#### Example theft ticket:

-*Yvonne heard Davot talk about an armory at the police station over the radio, and decided to rob them.*
+> *Yvonne heard Davot talk about an armory at the police station over the radio, and decided to rob them.*

 ![TheftExample-Clue](https://github.com/LockdownRP-PZ/Rulebook/blob/main/Images/TheftExample-Clue.png)

-*Yvonne made multiple emotes while sneaking around, giving nearby characters a chance to notice her.*
+> *Yvonne made multiple emotes while sneaking around, giving nearby characters a chance to notice her.*

 ![TheftExample-Emote1](https://github.com/LockdownRP-PZ/Rulebook/blob/main/Images/TheftExample-Emote1.png)